craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Combat Mechanics and Positioning.md

 The *polymorph* spell is 5th Level (increased from 4th).
 #### Lucky Feat
 The *lucky* feat grants 1 Luck Point (reduced from 3)
+#### Recoverable Stuns
+The *stunned* condition additionally reads: 'As you resolve this condition, you gain Advantage on the next Saving Throw you make against being Stunned.'

 # Positioning